technofocus-pte/buildmoderniseaiappsdepth/Use case 01/Usecase01.md

     ![](./media/image32.jpeg)

-4. Click on **Allow access**.
+6. Click on **Allow access**.

     ![](./media/image31.jpeg)

-5. To test the application, you can use cURL.

-In a separate new instance of Gitbash , create a new to-do item in the database with the following command.
+7. To test the application, you can use cURL.In a separate new instance of Gitbash , create a new to-do item in the database with the following command.
 You should see the log in the Quarkus console:

     +++curl --header "Content-Type: application/json" --request POST  --data '{"description":"Take Quarkus MS Learn","details":"Take the MS Learn on deploying Quarkus to Azure Container Apps","done": "true"}'   http://127.0.0.1:8080/api/todos+++

     ![](./media/image33.jpeg)

-6. This command should return the created item (with an identifier):
+7. This command should return the created item (with an identifier):

     ![](./media/image33.jpeg)

-7. Create a second to-do by using the following cURL command:
+8. Create a second to-do by using the following cURL command:

     +++curl --header "Content-Type: application/json" --request POST --data '{"description":"Take Azure Container Apps MS Learn","details":"Take the ACA Learn module","done": "false"}' http://127.0.0.1:8080/api/todos+++

     ![](./media/image34.jpeg)

-8. Next, retrieve the data by using a new cURL request:
+9. Next, retrieve the data by using a new cURL request:

     +++curl http://127.0.0.1:8080/api/todos+++